Related links

 You will need to submit an application for an advertised bursary by the due date.

-You can only submit one application, and can apply for more than one bursary on your application.
+You can only submit one application but can apply for more than one bursary on your application.

-You can’t update your application once you have submitted it, so make sure you have included everything required as listed in supporting documents above and any additional documents needed for specific busaries.
+You can’t update your application once you have submitted it, so make sure you have included everything required as listed in supporting documents above and any additional documents needed for specific bursaries.

 If you are currently enrolled in two faculties, only bursaries for one of your faculties will display on your application.
 If you would like to apply for a bursary from the other faculty, use the ‘Personal statement’ area to list the bursary and provide a statement outlining your eligibility.
 Contact us through the financial support enquiry form, if you need more advice.

-We will notify you through Sydney Student about the outcome of your application within eight weeks of the closing date.
+We will notify you through Sydney Student about the outcome of your application after eight weeks from the closing date.

 If successful, follow the prompts in the message to accept your bursary.